 Invite Your Customers to a Happy Hour on the First Day – Everyone knows that if you want to increase traffic or increase sales, you need to prime the pump.
 In this case, that means inviting your customers to come to say hi.
 Since they deal with you on a fairly frequent basis as it is, give them a reason to stop by and make your trade show booth look like it’s the spot to be.
 Host an open bar on the very first day.
 As people pass by, they’ll see the alcohol, see the crowd, and wander right on up where you can scan their badge, hand them a cold drink and engage them in some low-pressure conversation.
 Customers will be grateful for the face time and the opportunity to voice any concerns or requests they have of your team and prospects will be impressed you have so many satisfied customers in your trade show booth.

-Your customers are your best way to show trade show attendees and target prospects why they need to stop by your trade show booth.
+Your customers are your best way to show trade show attendees and target prospects why they need to stop by your trade show stall design.